-The Gillen House is a place to relax and escape.
-We offer four comfortable guest rooms, three with king beds and one with a queen.
-Each room is appointed with comfortable furniture, relaxed colors, and wonderful artwork.
-All rooms have full en-suite bathrooms
+The Gillen House Luxury Bed and Breakfast opened in April 2019 as a place to relax and escape from the everyday routine of life.
+Offering four comfortable guest rooms, with full en-suite bathrooms and each appointed with comfortable furniture, relaxed colors, and wonderful artwork.

-When you stay at the Gillen House, breakfast is included, and each day allows for new menu offerings.
+When you stay at the Gillen House, a gourmet breakfast is included, and each day allows for new menu offerings.
 Evening dining may be arranged by request when making your reservation.

-The property consists of 2 acres of grounds including a pecan orchard, vegetable & herb garden, pond and golf putting green.
-Enjoy relaxing on the back deck with the sounds of the waterfall or upstairs screen porch to enjoy a wonderful sunset.
+The property consists of 2 acres of grounds with manicured lawn and extensive flower gardens, a pecan orchard, vegetable & herb garden, turtle pond, bocce ball court, and a golf putting and chipping green.
+Relaxing on the property is easy with many spaces to prop up your feet and enjoy the country pace.
+The back patio with the sounds of the waterfall or the upstairs screen porch to take in a wonderful sunset are some of our guests favorites.

 About The Gillen House Proprietors

 Cynzia Sanchez and Edward Toledano had a vision of creating a place to slow down, relax, breathe, and be in the moment.
-Discovering the beautiful home located in Maxeys, Georgia, that was built with 10 railroad cars of brick in 1920, they embarked on the creative adventure called the Gillen House Bed and Breakfast.
+Discovering the beautiful home located in Maxeys, Georgia, they embarked on the creative adventure called the Gillen House Luxury Bed and Breakfast.

-Escaping the big city of Atlanta and all that that comes with living in a place with seven million other people, they were both ready to make a lifestyle change.
+Escaping the big city of Atlanta and all that that comes with living in a place with eight million other people, they were both ready to make a lifestyle change.
 Cynzia was co-owner of a successful moving company that has been in business 30 years, and Edward had a marketing and sales career that spanned 25 years.
-Combing their desires for a life of creative living and enjoyment of being with others, they took the plunge and have created an oasis in the country of east Georgia.
+They both desired a life of creative living and enjoyment of being with others and they took the plunge having created an oasis in the country of east Georgia.

 Cynzia is an accomplished artist, with a Master of Fine Arts Degree from Savannah College of Art and Design (SCAD), and an Architectural Degree from Georgia Tech.
 Her creative needs were not being met in the city, and a country escape to allow her to pursue art career is a main reason for the opening of the Gillen House.
 She now has her studio in the house and also displays her work throughout the house as her Gallery.